Getting started¶

 import numpy as np

-from bofire.strategies.doe.design import find_local_max_ipopt
+from bofire.data_models.strategies.api import DoEStrategy

-domain = Domain(inputs=[x1, x2, x3], outputs=[y1], constraints=[constr1])
+domain = Domain.from_lists(inputs=[x1, x2, x3], outputs=[y1], constraints=[constr1])

-np.round(res, 3)
+np.round(candidates, 3)

 The resulting design looks like this: